developedbysibi/Dictionary-v1.0/README.md

-# Zero-dictionary-v1.0
+# Dictionary-v1.0
-# Developed by ZeroCoder000
+# Developed by Sibi saravanan
 This a Simple dictionary app

 Type in a word to search and it will return meaning about that word!